-A contingency plan to cope with the effects of water supply deficits due to climatic or other conditions may be developed by CUWCD and adopted by the Board after notice and hearing.
-In developing the contingency plan, CUWCD will consider the economic effect of conservation measures upon all water resource user groups, the local implications of the extent and effect of changes in water storage conditions, the unique hydrogeologic conditions of the aquifers within the District, and the appropriate conditions under which the contingency plan will be implemented.
-CUWCD will evaluate the groundwater resources available within the District and determine the effectiveness of regulatory or conservation measures.
+A contingency plan to cope with the effects of water supply deficits due to climatic or other conditions has been developed by CUWCD and adopted by the Board after notice and hearing.
+In developing the contingency plan, CUWCD considered the economic effect of conservation measures upon all water resource user groups, the local implications of the extent and effect of changes in water storage conditions, the unique hydrogeologic conditions of the aquifers within the District, and the appropriate conditions under which the voluntary drought contingency plan is implemented.
+CUWCD evaluates the groundwater resources available within the District and determines the effectiveness of regulatory or conservation measures.

 A public or private user may appeal to the Board for discretion in enforcement of the provisions of the water supply deficit contingency plan on grounds of adverse economic hardship or unique local conditions.
 The exercise of said discretion by the Board shall not be construed as limiting the power of the Board.